jia-ern/Tableau_Reporting/Video Game Sales/README.md

 # Video Game Sales
 Data source: [Kaggle - Video Game Sales](https://www.kaggle.com/datasets/gregorut/videogamesalesM)
-- This dataset is to perform sales data analyze from more than 16,500 games.
+- This dataset performs sales data analysis from more than 16,500 games.

 ## This folder consists of a Video Game Sales dashboard